How Does Light Therapy Influence Recovery Time in Patients with Seasonal Depression?

 SAD can be attributed to various factors, but it’s primarily linked to reduced exposure to sunlight during the short winter days.
 Lack of sunlight can disrupt your body’s internal clock or circiadian rhythm, leading to feelings of depression.
 Furthermore, reduced sunlight can cause a drop in serotonin, a neurotransmitter that affects mood, and can increase the level of melatonin, a hormone that makes you feel sleepy.

-A lire aussi : How Do Essential Oils Impact Sleep Quality in Individuals with Chronic Insomnia?
+Sujet a lire : How Do Essential Oils Impact Sleep Quality in Individuals with Chronic Insomnia?

 Light therapy, also known as phototherapy, is an innovative treatment method designed to combat the adverse effects of Seasonal Affective Disorder.
 The purpose of light therapy is to expose patients to bright light, simulating the natural sunlight that many individuals find themselves deprived of during the winter months.